jphong1111/awesome-ios-developer/README.md

 - Charts - Make Beutiful Charts in your App
 - Quick/Nimble - Testing Library + Asynchronous tests purpose
 - Periphery - A tool to identify unused code in Swift Projects
+- ReactorKit - A framework for a reactive and unidirectional Swift application architecture
 - etc...

 <p align="right">